Radar-Camera BEV Multi-Task Learning with Cross-Task Attention Bridge for Joint 3D Detection and Segmentation: Related Work

-For segmentation, Simple-BEV~\cite{simplebev} showed that adding radar improves vehicle IoU by +8.3; its extended Simple-BEV++ variant achieves 67.9 mIoU (4-class) with ViT-B. BEVGuide~\cite{bevguide} uses radar features to guide segmentation via spatial attention (68.0 mIoU, 3-class).
-BEVCar~\cite{bevcar} achieves the state-of-the-art at 70.9 mIoU (4-class: vehicle, drivable, ped.\ crossing, walkway) with ViT-B. RESAR-BEV~\cite{resarbev} introduces a progressive residual autoregressive approach with geometry-guided radar feature querying, achieving 54.0 mIoU on 7 classes with R101.
-Note that mIoU definitions vary across different studies; we evaluate 7 classes and also report a 4-class mIoU matching BEVCar's subset.
+For segmentation, Simple-BEV~\cite{harley2023simple} showed that adding radar improves vehicle IoU by +8.3.
+BEVGuide~\cite{Man_2023_CVPR} uses a BEV-guided multi-sensor attention module.
+BEVCar~\cite{bevcar} adopts a lifting mechanism that projects image features into the BEV space using deformable attention.
+RESAR-BEV~\cite{zeng2026resar} introduces a progressive residual autoregressive approach with geometry-guided radar feature querying.

 Critically, all these methods address either detection or segmentation in isolation.
-RCBEVDet++~\cite{rcbevdetpp} produces both outputs but with independent heads and no cross-task interaction. \textbf{No prior radar-camera method jointly optimizes detection and segmentation with explicit inter-task feature exchange.}
+RCBEVDet++~\cite{lin2024rcbevdet++} produces both outputs but with independent heads and no cross-task interaction. \textbf{No prior radar-camera method jointly optimizes detection and segmentation with explicit inter-task feature exchange.}